theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports.md

 {% include _content/en/abap-reports/report-about.md %}

-### How to use the Report component
+### How to use the Xtract Report component
 1. Drag & drop the "Xtract Report" component to your Alteryx workflow.
 2. Select an SAP connection, navigate to **Selected Extraction** and click **[Edit]**.
 The main window of the component opens.

-The majority of the functions of the component can be accessed using the main window.
-More information on working with Report component is provided in the following sections.
+More information on working with Xtract Report component is provided in the following sections.

 ---